zackforbing/ruby-submissions/1508/module_4_assignments/real-time/marlo_major.md

 bad and that crossing the finish line successfully is something I should always strive for.
 However, something I am not proud of is my git workflow once I start a project.
 I get off on a good workflow, then while trying to figure out the logic, I always stop committing and pushing until the very end.
 I normally always get points taken away for this and so moving forward, I would like to make many more smaller and dedicated commits.

+---

+## Evaluation Criteria

+103 points

+Test are lacking.
+Good use of functions to separate business logic.
+Good use of object to handle polls abstraction.
+Missing functionality to expire poll.

+### Concept and Features

+Does it have the expected features?

+* 50 points - Some features were sacrificed to meet the deadline.
+At best, this is a prototype.
+Major features covered by the learning goals listed above were not written by the developer.

+### Code Quality (JavaScript and/or Ruby)

+* 25 points - Developer solves problems with a balance between conciseness and clarity and often extracts logical components.
+Developer can speak to choices made in the code and knows what every line of code is doing.

+### Client-Side Application

+* 20 points - Your application has a significant amount of duplication and one or major bugs.

+### Test-Driven Development

+* 0 points - No tests were written or the testing framework does not work.

+### Interface

+* 5 points - The application is pleasant, logical, and easy to use

+### Workflow

+* 3 points - The developer makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.